Software Development

 2. Technology Stack

 Development costs may be impacted by selecting the appropriate technological stack, which includes databases, frameworks, and programming languages.
-While using more recent and advanced technology may initially cost more, in the long run they can offer improved scalability and reduced maintenance expenses.
+While using more recent and advanced technology may initially cost more, in the long run, they can offer improved scalability and reduced maintenance expenses.

 3. Development Approach

 Whether you decide to hire a professional team, build software internally, or use a combination of the two will affect the final cost.
-While outsourcing to regions with cheaper labor costs may result in financial savings, there may be extra project difficulties.
+While outsourcing to regions with cheaper labour costs may result in financial savings, there may be extra project difficulties.

 4. Compliance with Regulations